-One does not have to be too delicate or careful when pruning a peperomia plant.
-Sometimes your peperomias can get way too bushy and packed during the growing seasons.
+One does not have to be too delicate or careful when pruning a Peperomia plant.
+Sometimes your Peperomias can get too busy and packed during growing seasons.

 While many people love it, some want to give it a good shape to make it look more aesthetically pleasing.

-Ensure not to prune more than 75% of the plant body at one go and not more than 50% of the roots.
+Ensure not to prune more than 75% of the plant body in one go and not more than 50% of the roots.

 4. Propagate Your Peperomia Successfully in One Go

 Cut the leaves (with a bit of stem) and place them in a growing medium.
-Or, if you want faster development, go ahead and cut a few inches of the stem and root them in water or soil medium.
+Or, if you want faster development, cut a few inches of the stem and root them in water or a soil medium.

-Remember that variegated peperomia propagate more successfully through stem propagation as it helps maintain the variation.
+Remember that variegated Peperomia propagates more successfully through stem propagation as it helps maintain the variation.

 5. Re-pot Your Peperomia to Restore Their Vitality

-As they do not get root bound as often, frequent re-potting might damage their roots.
-Hence, re-pot your peperomia only once in two to three years.
+Frequently re-potting might damage their roots because they do not get root bound as often.
+Hence, re-pot your Peperomia only once in two to three years.